sud0crypto/autocomplete-app-for-search/README.md

 # Responsive Autocomplete Search App
-A framework for quick autocomplete searches against a JSON file using JavaScript, Fetch API, and Regex.
+A template for quick autocomplete searches against a JSON file using JavaScript, Fetch API, and Regex.
 This is meant to serve as a customizable framework.

 ## Download
 `git clone https://github.com/sud0crypto/autocomplete-app-for-search.git`